-Men tend to have a high degree of sensitivity in two areas: 1.
-The size of their penis and 2.
-Their financial status.
+Men tend to have a high degree of sensitivity in two areas: The size of their penis and their financial status.
 These two topics drive many conversations, perceptions and insecurities in how they feel about women, other men, and society’s perception of who they are as men.

-The sad thing is that there are many incorrect perceptions out there around penis size, shape and texture and because of these perceptions, some men struggle to have a healthy relationship with their penis.
+The sad thing is that there are many incorrect perceptions out there about penis size, shape and texture, and because of these perceptions, some men struggle to have a healthy relationship with their penis.
 If you want some real education about your penis, read on for some great advice from Dr. Drai, who addresses common misnomers about the penis.